 Trachelospermum jasminoides 'Madison'Item #1273 USDA Hardiness Zone: 7 - 10

-- OverviewLight Needs:Full shade to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Stems 10-12 ft. long if trained vertically, or 1 ft. tall as a groundcover.
+- OverviewLight Needs:Full shade to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Stems to 10-12 ft. long, trained vertically; 1 ft. tall as a groundcover.

-- DetailBotanical Pronunciation:trak-ee-lo-SPERM-um jas-min-OY-deezDeciduous/evergreen:EvergreenGrowth rate:FastAverage landscape size:Stems 10-12 ft. long if trained vertically, or 1 ft. tall as a groundcover.Special features:Easy Care, Fast Growing, Pet Friendly, Tolerates Urban Pollution, Year-round InterestFoliage color:GreenBlooms:Late spring, often repeating in summer.Flower color:WhiteCompanion PlantsClematis (Clematis); Lantana (Lantana); New Zealand Flax (Phormium); Plumbago (Plumbago); Rose (Rosa)
+- DetailBotanical Pronunciation:trak-ee-lo-SPERM-um jas-min-OY-deezDeciduous/evergreen:EvergreenGrowth rate:FastAverage landscape size:Stems to 10-12 ft. long, trained vertically; 1 ft. tall as a groundcover.Special features:Easy Care, Fast Growing, Pet Friendly, Tolerates Urban Pollution, Year-round InterestFoliage color:GreenBlooms:Late spring, often repeating in summer.Flower color:WhiteCompanion PlantsClematis (Clematis); Lantana (Lantana); New Zealand Flax (Phormium); Plumbago (Plumbago); Rose (Rosa)